indigo-dc/bdocker/doc/installation.md

     $python bdocker/middleware/accounting.py
     ```

-## Deploy daemons based on the RestFul APIs:
+## Run daemons based on the RestFul APIs:

 Both working node and accounting daemons can be directly launched from the RestFul APIs.
 This is not recommended for
 a production environment, since it does not provide enough performance to control a batch system.